jeffreyrdcs/stock-vcpscreener/README.md

 # Stock-vcpscreener

 Stock-vcpscreener is a simple stock screener that calculates various market breadth indicators and selects US stocks on a daily basis based on multiple criteria.
 The criteria are applied to the simple moving averages and price performance of the stocks over the last year.
-The goal is to look for a Volatility contraction pattern in the market, a specific chart pattern that suggests the stock may move into an uptrend in the near future.
+The goal is to look for a volatility contraction pattern in the market, a specific chart pattern that suggests the stock may move into an uptrend in the near future.

 This project starts off as a code refactoring practice based on a command-line stock screener I saw on an online forum [(ref: carlam.net)](https://carlam.net/), which in turn seems to be inspired from this [medium article](https://towardsdatascience.com/making-a-stock-screener-with-python-4f591b198261) after a bit of googling.
 This project now forms the backbone of a Dash app, which visualizes the selected stocks and compiles a daily US stock market analysis report.